TheJollyLaMa/AngelTokens/README.md

         with those sausages at the end of your wobbly appendages and make sure you have a plan on how to make them worth something!
         Your an Angel, for Christ's sake.
 Now start acting like one!
 Make sure you can teleport the product to the Sprite's destination, and make sure the Sprite giving alms understands that's ALL THIS IS!
 Dont let them get confused.
-If the product cant get past the Filters caused by the Curse of Babel, IT's NOT YOUR FAULT ANGEL!.
+If the product cant get past the Filters caused by the Curse of Babel, IT's NOT YOUR FAULT ANGEL!
 It's just part of the business of manifesting in troubling times!
     </p>
     <p> Recap: